Wondering how GoHenry can help kids? Read on for our review.

 A GoHenry card is essentially a pre-paid visa card that you load with cash.
 Rather than online banking, this card is managed via a mobile app.

-Where GoHenry gets a bit smart is in this app.
+Where GoHenry gets a bit smart is in the app.
 There’s a parent’s version which tracks the balance of your account, and lets you transfer cash onto your child or children’s cards.
 You can set a regular transfer for an allowance, and/or ad hoc payments which are made when specified tasks are completed.

 The other key feature of the app is the ability to set rules.
 For example, you can specify where/how the card should be used, set limits on individual and weekly spending, and whether the card can be used online, or via ATMs.